ArtemPolshchak/ArchiveDocuments/backend/README.md

-# L2D
+# Documents Archive
-This project was created to automate the receipt of donations
+This project was created to automatic documentation